mindyor/match-expenses/README.md

 and general laziness and wanting to use sets, multiple expenses might be marked as matched even if they match to the same transaction.
 So, for example, if you expensed 2 coffees but only bought one, this script would not complain.
 And if you got 2 of the same coffees on the same days, and only expensed one of them, this script still would not complain.

+Also it's on Python 2.
+Will probably switch to Python 3.

 Proceed at your own risk :)